austinmama/vsrx/vsrx-basics.md

 ## Accessing the Configuration Mode

 You can enter the configuration mode, once a shell has been opened to the vSRX, by running the `config` command.
-You can several things in this mode using the following commands:
+You can do several things in this mode using the following commands:

 * `show` - View configurations
 * `show | compare` - View staged changes
 * `set` - Stage changes
+* `commit check` - Verify the syntax of the configuration

 If you are happy with your changes, you can commit them to the active configuration by running the commands `commit` and then `save`.

 To leave Configuration mode run the command `exit`.

-## Accessing the Device using the vSRX Web Management UI
+## Accessing the Device using the Juniper Web Management UI

-vSRX web management GUI has been configured by default, with vSRX generated self-signed certificate.
+Juniper web management GUI has been configured by default, with vSRX generated self-signed certificate.
 Only https is enabled on port 8443.
 You can access it at `https://gateway-ip:8443`.

 ![Gateway Appliance HA Details](images/vSRX-webui.png)